 I still feel Melt Café serves one of the best cakes and desserts.
 Other than its signature chocolate cake, its green tea cake has always been just as delicious.
 The tarts are very interesting too.
 Of all the desserts, one should not miss having their homemade ice creams and waffles.

 Lobsters aplenty, though this is not the lobsters season.
 Only within these 3 weeks if you want to catch this Lobster Bonanza.
 A few days have already passed, hence do make a date with Melt Café soon.

 - $75 per person (Monday to Thursday) inclusive of free flow of juices additional $20 per person for free flow of house wines, beer and soft drinks.

-Written by Si An.
+Written and photographs by Si An.
 A girl who is allured by travelling, loves the feel of freedom, smell of the rain and the aroma of fine coffee and food.
 Note: This is an invited tasting.

 Mandarin Oriental Hotel Singapore

 Nearest MRT: Promenade (CC Line), Esplanade (CC Line)

 1) Alight at Promenade MRT station.
 Take Exit A. Cross the road.
 Walk to Marina Square.
 Follow the signage to destination.
 Journey time about 6 minutes.
 [Map]